MicrosoftDocs/dynamics-365-project-operations/articles/psa/psa-eol-faq.md

 ### Can I use the new scheduling engine, Project for the web, for my existing projects?

 Yes, for projects that are within the limitations of Project for the web.
-When viewing a PSA project entity in Project Operations, a convert button on the ribbon allows the scheduling engine to change to Project for the web.
+When you view a PSA project entity in Project Operations, a convert button on the ribbon allows the scheduling engine to change to Project for the web.

 ### Can I preview the scheduling changes when changing the scheduling engine, and can I undo the scheduling engine change?